melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 The following week, déjà vu, your boss is at your desk again.
 The sysadmins are complaining again.
 (Can't they just buy more hardware?
 Come on.)
 Now it's your `courses` table that's causing problems.
-You decide to go the same route and copy over the code for Memcache to your `Courses` class.
+You decide to go the same route and copy over the code for Memcache to your `Course` class.

 Yes, yes, I can hear you scream that you would never do that.
 You would always decide to refactor your code to avoid duplication.
 But believe me, others won't.
 Unless you work alone, you will have to deal with people who have a higher